-Popular Locations for Programs:
+Locations for Programs

-Residential or Basecamp in Big Bear
+- Residential camps in Big Bear and Idyllwild, CA

-Residential on Catalina Island
+- Residential camps on Catalina Island

 - Facilitate groups of 13-15 students through multi-activity OE curriculum in the residential camp and basecamp settings.

-- Ability to facilitate team building initiatives, group games, ice breakers and warm up activities.
+- Ability to facilitate team-building initiatives, group games, ice breakers, and warm-up activities.
 Training provided.
 Prior experience is a plus.

-- Manage the risk involved with OE programs including group management, activity specific risks and emotional and social boundaries.
+- Manage the risk involved with OE programs including group management, activity-specific risks, and emotional and social boundaries.

 - Manage belay stations effectively in both the ropes course and top-rope rock climbing site environments.
 Training provided.
 Prior experience is a plus.

-- Lead groups through activity rotations such as: high ropes course, scrambling and hiking, environmental education hikes and lessons, low ropes team building.
+- Lead groups through activity rotations such as high ropes course, scrambling and hiking, environmental education hikes and lessons, low ropes team building.
 Night adaptation and astronomy.
 Training provided.
 Prior experience is a plus.